raiyan1102006/Finger-tapping-estimation-graph-video-processing/README.md

 ## Installation and Usage

-Please install the MATLAB package 'Image Processing Toolbox'.
+Please install the MATLAB package 'Image Processing Toolbox' from https://www.mathworks.com/products/image.html.

 The 'analysis.m' script can then be run from the MATLAB interface.
 The code extracts and prints the finger-tapping frequency from the video data file.